 - 1. Undo back to a point before you used the SLICE command but after you used SOLIDEDIT to shell the object.
 If you set a mark, type UNDO and then B. - 2.
 Set Visual Style to 2D. - 3.
 Select a Layout tab. - 4.
 Erase any viewports it contains. - 5.
 Create a page setup for an A-sized sheet. - 6.
 There are a couple of ways to set up drawing views of a model.
 You could use SOLVIEW, but in this example use MVSETUP → Create → Create Viewports → 2, and select two corners for the four views.
-Then, type 0 → 0 → Scale Viewports, select all four viewports, and press ↓.
-Now select the default values Uniform, 1.0 and 1.0.
-Lock the display of all four viewports.
+Then, type $0 \rightarrow 0 \rightarrow Scale \ Viewports$, select all four viewports, and four viewports.
 You should have four views that look like this: